Three Popular Microphone Types

-There are primarily 3 different types of microphones used to capture audio for video productions.
+There are primarily three different types of microphones used to capture audio for video productions.
 The type of microphone you need will vary depending on your situation.
 Below is a description of how each microphone can be used and the types of events they are best suited for.

 Shotgun microphones work best when you can position the camera near the subject or source of audio.
-Shotgun microphones are especially useful for events and situations where you don’t have much time to setup.
-If running sound at an event where you can’t get a line out from an audio board you may be able to setup your camera with a shotgun microphone near a PA or speaker.
+Shotgun microphones are especially useful for events and situations where you don’t have much time to set up.
+For example, if you're at an event where you can’t get a line out from an audio board, you may be able to set up your camera with a shotgun microphone near a PA or speaker.
 If you are using a Shotgun Microphone with your iPhone or iPad you will need a TRRS audio adapter.

 Using Multiple Microphones

 Tascam makes two portable audio recorders that are great for field productions.
-Not only can you mix audio for your video productions, but you can capture each audio channel independently to these Tascam devices so you have full control of audio in post production.
+Not only can you mix audio for your video productions, but you can capture each audio channel independently to these Tascam devices so you have full control of audio in post-production.
 These audio recorders also provide 48v Phantom power if needed.
 The recording on these units is saved to an SD card.
 The DR-70 mixer also has a pair of built-in microphones that can be used to capture audio.
 In addition, these devices provide separate audio monitoring support so you can preview the audio mix before sending it out to your iPhone or iPad.
-When using an field audio recorder to stream live video, be sure to set the audio output on your Tascam mixer to 44.1 KHz so it matches the settings in the video mixing software.
+When using a field audio recorder to stream live video, be sure to set the audio output on your Tascam mixer to 44.1 kHz so it matches the settings in the video mixing software.